casper-network/docs-archive/theory/economics.rst

 which is ensured by the network’s incentive mechanism.
 This works by rewarding adherence to the protocol and punishing deviation from the protocol.

+In order to stake the network, prospective validators participate in open auctions for a limited number of validator positions, with winning bids becoming bonded as stakes.
+This approach strikes a balance between security and performance, since increasing the number of validators must weakly decrease network throuhput with the present mainnet architecture.

 Rewards are provided through a process called *seigniorage*.
 New tokens are minted at a constant rate and distributed to participating validators, similar to the block reward mechanism in Bitcoin.
 Unlike Bitcoin, validators don’t have